Antonio Ereditato: Biography

 As head of the ATLAS Bern group, Ereditato contributed to the discovery of the Higgs Boson in 2012.
 In the framework of the T2K experiment in Japan, in 2013 he took part in the discovery of the appearance of neutrino oscillations and with the OPERA collaboration he shared the discovery of tau-neutrino appearance.
 For these results Ereditato was one of the recipients of the 2016 Breakthrough Prize in Fundamental Physics.
-He is currently involved in the USA neutrino program.
+He is involved in the United States neutrino program.
 He has been one of the founders of the DUNE experiment for the high precision study of neutrino oscillations and astroparticle physics.
 Ereditato's group contributed to the realization of the Near Detector of the experiment with the so-called ArgonCube liquid argon time projection chamber.

-The research group of Ereditato has been leader in the R&D for detectors with liquid argon TPCs and for the use of emulsion detectors in various applications, such as those for cosmic muon radiography.
-Antonio Ereditato has also contributed to setting up a research laboratory in Bern centered on a cyclotron for medical research.

-Ereditato is author of more than 1500 scientific publications and of over 40 talks at international conferences.
-He has supervised more than 70 master and PhD theses.

-Antonio Ereditato is very active with scientific divulgation.
-In particular, he has written for general public: Le Particelle Elementari, Il Saggiatore (2017) — English version, Ever Smaller, MIT Press (2020) — Guida Turistica per Esploratori dello Spazio, Il Saggiatore (2019), and Un Breve Viaggio Chiamato Terra, Il Saggiatore (2021); together with Edoardo Boncinelli: Il Cosmo della Mente, il Saggiatore (2018) — also published in Spain: El cosmo de la Mente, Tusquets (2020), Gúia Turistica para Exploradores del Espacio, Tusquets (2022), and in Portugal: O Cosmo da Mente, Presença (2019) — L'Infinito Gioco della Scienza, Il Saggiatore (2020), Tutto si Trasforma, Il Saggiatore (2022), Il mio neutrino, Rubbettino (2022), Zitto e calcola!, Eurilink (2023), Lettera agli scienziati del futuro, together with Edoardo Boncinelli, Il Saggiatore (2023) and Il nuovo nucleare, EGEA (2025) with Stefano Buono.
-For these activities, he was awarded the 2017 Caccuri Prize for Literature and Science and the 2017 Maria Antonia Gervasio Prize.

-On 2 June 2018, Ereditato has been awarded the title of Ufficiale al Merito della Repubblica Italiana.